Last Modified: September 14, 2018

 NOW, THEREFORE, in consideration of the mutual promises contained herein, and other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the Parties hereby agree as follows:

-- Services.
-Company agrees to perform the Services for Client as defined and described in the Summary of Work, as may be amended or revised from time to time in accordance with the terms of this Agreement.
-Any subsequent Summary of Work entered into pursuant to this Agreement shall be executed by an authorized officer of the Company and the Client and automatically become incorporated with and integrated into this Agreement, and shall be automatically included in the definition of “Summary of Work” with such services outlined therein automatically included in the “Services” as defined herein.
-Any conflict or inconsistency between the provisions of this Agreement and any subsequently executed Summary of Work shall be resolved by giving precedence to the executed Summary of Work under which the Services are to be performed and then to this Agreement.
+1. Services.
+Company agrees to perform the Services for Client as defined and described in the Digital Marketing Agreement, as may be amended or revised from time to time in accordance with the terms of this Agreement.
+Any subsequent Digital Marketing Agreement entered into pursuant to this Agreement shall be executed by an authorized officer of the Client and automatically become incorporated with and integrated into this Agreement, and shall be automatically included in the definition of “Digital Marketing Agreement” with such services outlined therein automatically included in the “Services” as defined herein.
+Any conflict or inconsistency between the provisions of this Agreement and any subsequently executed Digital Marketing Agreement shall be resolved by giving precedence to the executed Digital Marketing Agreement under which the Services are to be performed and then to this Agreement.

 3.2 Limited Warranty Restrictions.
 Notwithstanding the Limited Warranty terms above, the Limited Warranty (i) does not apply and will be automatically cancelled if, during or after the Term (as defined below) hereof, another company, developer, agent, or contractor of Client modifies code, the database, or other programming logic installed or created by Company in performing the Services; (ii) does not include nor cover any deficiencies or incompatibilities arising from third party tools, software, applications, or service providers relied on or integrated by Company in performing the Services hereunder, regardless of whether the third party was recommended by Company; (iii) does not apply to any Services performed by Company relating to updating, revising, or altering any systems that existed prior to Company’s performance of the Services; and (iv) does not apply to any Services performed by Company that may be subsequently altered, modified, changed, or expanded upon by any non-Company agent or contractor.